 The temperature of the pool is around 108-degrees.
 You can see the beauty of the North Umpqua River while soaking, and if you are lucky enough, you might catch a glimpse of Surprise Falls.

 Belknap hot springs

 Belknap hot spring is the answer if you are a reserved type of person and want to be at the hygienic and mineral-rich pool.
 Yes, it is one of the private hot springs in Oregon.
-As you move north on the Highway-126, you will see a resort on the bank of McKenzie River.
+As you move north on Highway-126, you will see a resort on the bank of McKenzie River.

 The wooden setting resort has an abundant space of collective gardens.
-It also provides lodge, RV sites, cabins, and campground for the night stay.
+It also provides a lodge, RV sites, cabins, and a campground for the night stay.
 If you don’t want to stay there, just a few miles ahead, there’s a camping ground from where you can hear the lullaby of River waves.

 If I talk about the pools, there are two – one is accessible for the guests staying overnight only, and the other is open to all, even the day visitor.
 The temperature of the pools stays around 185-195 degrees, which is consistent throughout.

 Another private hot spring making people all comfortable and have a heaven-like feeling.
 No, I am not hyping about the place.
 It is really making everyone happy with its services alongside the bath in a hot spring.